sajn-se/embeds/README.md

 ## Overview

 sajn Embed provides framework-specific components for embedding document signing.
-Pass a `documentId` and `token` (obtained from the sajn API) to render a signing UI, then handle lifecycle events like `onDocumentCompleted` and `onDocumentRejected`.
+Pass a `documentId` and `token` (obtained from the sajn API) to render a signing UI, then handle lifecycle events like `onSignerCompleted` and `onSignerRejected`.

 ## Frameworks